 Starting as early as this fall, viewers with PayPal accounts will be able to click on TV commercials to buy advertised goods, make donations to political campaigns and nonprofits, and ask advertisers to text information to their phones, PayPal Vice President Scott Dunlap said in an interview.
-Consumers also will be able to electronically collect coupons for shopping with PayPal in stores such as Home Depot Inc. (HD)
+Consumers also will be able to electronically collect coupons for shopping with PayPal in stores such as Home Depot Inc. (HD:US)

 The deals are part of PayPal’s effort to boost revenue by providing its payment service on more devices.
 It already powers 20 percent of global e-commerce sales and a third of purchases made on mobile phones and tablets, Dunlap said.
 TV-based commerce could be as big an opportunity as mobile, he said.